 Beverly Sturges, DVM, DACVIM

 Dr. Sturges completed a BS with high honors from Andrews University in 1980.
 From 1980 to 1981, Dr. Sturges was a graduate researcher in immunoparasitology.
 She received her DVM degree cum laude from Oregon State University in 1986.
-Sturges practiced mixed animal medicine and surgery between 1986 and 1988 and small animal medicine and surgery from 1988 to 1991.
+Dr. Sturges practiced mixed animal medicine and surgery between 1986 and 1988 and small animal medicine and surgery from 1988 to 1991.
 She then moved to Sydney, Australia, where she was a small animal practitioner between 1991 and 1995.
-Sturges returned to the USA in 1995 and completed a neurology/neurosurgery residency at the Veterinary Medical Teaching Hospital at the University of California – Davis in 1998.
-That same year she achieved American College of Veterinary Internal Medicine (Neurology) certification.
-From 1998 to the present, she has held a Lecturer position in Neurology/Neurosurgery at the UC Davis' VMTH.
+Dr. Sturges returned to the United States in 1995, and completed a neurology/neurosurgery residency at UC Davis in 1998.
+That same year, she becamed board-certified by the American College of Veterinary Internal Medicine in neurology.
+Dr. Sturges is currently an Associate Professor of Clinical Neurology/Neurosurgery.
 Sturges' research interests include brain tumors, and intracranial and spinal neurosurgery.
-Sturges has two dogs, a dachshund cross named Stewy and a mixed breed terrier named Reggie.
+Dr. Sturges has two dogs, a dachshund cross named Stewy and a mixed breed terrier named Reggie.